decant09/reiki/README.md

 ### Bugs
 #### Known
 - When you add a product to the cart that is not subject to a delivery charge and is under the free delivery threshold you still get a message displayed to say spend more to avail of free delivery.
 Rearranging the code in the toast_success.html file and using an if statement with item.product.delivery_charge == True could be used but I was not able to find the correct structure to implement this.
-There are a few different scenarios, such the cart having a product with a delivery charge and a product without a delivery charge and the grand total still being under the free delivery threshold.
+There are a few different scenarios, such as the cart having a product with a delivery charge and a product without a delivery charge and the grand total still being under the free delivery threshold.
 In that case a delivery charge is applicable to one item so the message should still appear.
 - Inactive products do not show up on the all products page but they do show up on the page that is filtered by category.
 I possibly need to introduce an is_active filter to the products in the context in the views.py.
 - Deleting an order in the admin panel returns a 500 Internal Sever Error.
 I was not fully able to investigate this as it was close to submission when I discovered it.
+- The cart page is not responsive on mobile device viewing.
+The quantity control buttons and update/remove buttons become cramped and the quantity value display area becomes obscured.
+The "Keep Shopping" and "Secure Checkout" buttons also remain too large and stack vertically in an undesirable way.
+I was too late noticing this before the project submission deadline but some simple CSS styling could be used to amend the situation.
 #### Solved
 - After applying the logic to filter products by category I was not able to view the page upon clicking on the navbar link.
 Clicking on the link did not yield any action.
 The expected action was that the product page would display with the filter applied for the specific category.
 I realized that there were data-toggle="dropdown" and aria-expanded="False" attributes in the anchor element.
 The navbar items had previously been dropdowns with these attributes but I had amended them to simple links without removing them.
 Removing the attributes resolved the issue.
 - On the cart page the delivery charge was being calculated and including items that were not subject to delivery charge.
-After playing around with the code a few times and testing a few different scenarios arose where the delivery charge was not being applied correctly.
+After playing around with the code a few times and testing, a few different scenarios arose where the delivery charge was not being applied correctly.
 I had created code within an if block to account for items that had delivery_charge is True.
 After realising that the location of the if blocks were not indented correctly I amended their position and this resolved the error.
 - The MEDIA_URL template was not working for products with no images.
 This was because the contexts processor was not included in the templates settings.
 - When trying to link the static css file for the checkout app to the checkout.html page it was not working.
 This was due to the fact that my file structure was incorrect.
 I was missing a checkout folder within the static folder.
 I entered the css folder with the checkout.css file into this folder and the issue recolved.
 - Error pages content overflowed onto the footer and adding new CSS classes resolved this.

 [Back to top](#contents)

 ## Deployment and Local Development
-The live deployed application can be found deployed on [Heroku](https://decant09-bailey-barbour-reiki-c1328d81ff2e.herokuapp.com/).
+The live deployed version of the website can be found on [Heroku](https://decant09-bailey-barbour-reiki-c1328d81ff2e.herokuapp.com/).
+The steps and technologies involved in deploying it are outlined below.
+The steps on how to fork or clone the repository for the website are also outlined.

 ### ElephantSQL Database